Skip to main content

 Intermediate

 To effectively manage aromatase activity, one must look beyond a simple list of “good” and “bad” foods and instead adopt a systems-based perspective.
-Your functions like a complex communication network, with hormones and enzymes acting as messengers and processors.
+Your endocrine system functions like a complex communication network, with hormones and enzymes acting as messengers and processors.

 High aromatase activity is akin to a specific message being amplified throughout this network, leading to an imbalance in the final output.
 Lifestyle and dietary interventions are your primary means of adjusting the volume and content of these messages, recalibrating the entire system toward a state of optimal function.